mochi-hpc/mochi-doc/docs/source/yokan/06_backends.rst

 - Special requirements: none

 The Set backend uses C++'s ``std::set``.
 It is similar to the Map backend but does not store values.
-Trying to put anything else than zero-sized values will result in an error.
+Trying to put anything other than zero-sized values will result in an error.
 This backend is useful over the Map backend in that even if you were to store only zero-sized values in the Map backend, you would still have to store a ``size_t`` (generally 8 bytes) field for each value.